pinchepasta/mostly-a-Flipper/README.md

-This is a port of the Flipper Zero firmware for the Cardputer &amp; Cardputer ADV.
+The firmware for the Cardputer &amp; Cardputer ADV.
 It's a fork of Sor3nt's Flipper-Zero-ESP32-Port.

 I put my focus on rf emission and rf signal intelligence in general, and thus I'm going to update and enhance the firmware's functionality in future updates.